LuQ232/Projekt_Kuby/README.md

 # Project for studies
-## Lathe
+## Lathe Project
-Project tests and demonstrates different sorting algorithms.
+It is a system analyzing lathe work statistics

 ## Compiling
 To build project: